Brookline, Massachusetts: History

 This 1858 map of north-central Norfolk County, shows Brookline (upper left) along with Dorchester, Roxbury, and West Roxbury, all three of which were later annexed by Boston.

 Once part of Algonquian territory, Brookline was first settled by European colonists in the early 17th century.
 The area was an outlying part of the colonial settlement of Boston and known as the hamlet of Muddy River.
 In 1705, it was incorporated as the independent town of Brookline.
 It was bounded by a section of the Charles River between the now covered Smelt Brook in the west and the Muddy River in the east.

-In 1843, a racially restrictive covenant in Brookline forbade resale of property to "any negro or native of Ireland."
+In 1843, the town had a history of racial discrimination in zoning and a Black population of 2.5%.
+A typical racially restrictive covenant was formulated to forbade resale of a given property to "any negro or native of Ireland."

 The Town of Brighton was merged with Boston in 1874, and the Boston-Brookline border was redrawn to connect the new Back Bay neighborhood with Allston-Brighton.
 Boston annexed the strip of land along the Charles River, cutting Brookline off from the shoreline.
 The current northern border follows Commonwealth Avenue, and on the northeast, St. Mary's Street.
 When Frederick Law Olmsted designed the Emerald Necklace of parks and parkways for Boston in the 1890s, the Muddy River was integrated into the Riverway and Olmsted Park, creating parkland accessible by both Boston and Brookline residents.

-Throughout its history, Brookline has resisted being annexed by Boston, in particular during the Boston–Brookline annexation debate of 1873.
-The neighboring towns of West Roxbury and Hyde Park connected Brookline to the rest of Norfolk County until they were annexed by Boston in 1874 and 1912, respectively, putting them in Suffolk County.
-Brookline is now separated from the remainder of Norfolk County.
+In 1873, Brookline had a contentious referendum in which it voted to remain independent from Boston.
+The later annexations of Brighton and West Roxbury, both in 1874, and that of Hyde Park in 1912, eventually made Brookline into an exclave of Norfolk County.

 Brookline has long been regarded as a pleasant and verdant environment.
 In the 1841 edition of the Theory and Practice of Landscape Gardening, Andrew Jackson Downing described the area this way:

 The whole of this neighborhood of Brookline is a kind of landscape garden, and there is nothing in America of the sort, so inexpressibly charming as the lanes which lead from one cottage, or villa, to another.
 No animals are allowed to run at large, and the open gates, with tempting vistas and glimpses under the pendent boughs, give it quite an Arcadian air of rural freedom and enjoyment.
 These lanes are clothed with a profusion of trees and wild shrubbery, often almost to the carriage tracks, and curve and wind about, in a manner quite bewildering to the stranger who attempts to thread them alone; and there are more hints here for the lover of the picturesque in lanes than we ever saw assembled together in so small a compass.

 Brookline residents were among the first in the country to propose extending the vote to women.
 Benjamin F. Butler, in his 1882 campaign for governor, advocated the idea.